-Nevada searches and seizures are how police gather evidence of criminal activity.
+Nevada search and seizure laws regulate how police are permitted to gather evidence of criminal activity.
 Law enforcement usually needs to obtain a search warrant before searching your home, vehicle or person, unless an exception to the warrant requirement exists.

 An effective defense to Nevada criminal charges is that the police executed an illegal search.
 If the court agrees that the cops committed misconduct, it can disregard any evidence found from the unlawful search.
 This may result in the entire case getting dismissed.